j4viermora/calculator-paypal/README.md

 # calcutator-paypal
-This app, calculates the comissions for sending money by paypal Make the vanilla java scripts and skeleton css library.
+This app, calculates the comissions for sending money by paypal Make the ReactJs and Bulma css library.

 This web application run in github page